-The organizational structure for a short communication to be submitted to the South African Journal of Animal Science is as follows:
+The organizational structure for a SHORT COMMUNICATION to be submitted to the South African Journal of Animal Science is as follows:

-- > See the guidance relative to a research article for information that pertains to the Title, Authorship, the Abstract and Keywords. - ➤ Body of the paper: Text for the body of a short communication consists of a short introduction, materials and methods, results and discussion, and conclusion as a single section.
+- See the guidance relative to a research article for information that pertains to the Title, Authorship, the Abstract and Keywords. - O Body of the paper: Text for the body of a short communication consists of a short introduction, materials and methods, results and discussion, and conclusion as a single section.
 This section is not titled.
-It is not more than 5 pages in length, including the Tables and Figures.

-See the guidance relative to a research article for information that pertains to the Acknowledgements, Author contributions, Conflict of interest declaration, and References.
+It is not more than 5 pages in length, including the Tables and Figures. - See the guidance relative to a research article for information that pertains to the Acknowledgements, Author contributions, Conflict of interest declaration, and References.

-Table 1 note that there is no following colon or full stop), and should bear a short, yet adequately descriptive caption, which would be sufficient for interpretation of the data presented if the table and caption were to be separated from the text.
-Example: inadequate: 'Table 1 Feed intake effects'; correct: 'Table 1 Mean (± SE) voluntary intake (g/d) of two diets differing in crude protein content by early weaned (21 d) piglets'.
+Tables are to be written in MS Word, numbered consecutively in bold Arabic numerals (e.g., Table 1 note that there is no following colon or full stop), and should bear a short, yet adequately descriptive caption, which would be sufficient for interpretation of the data presented if the table and caption were to be separated from the text.

+Example: inadequate: 'Table 1 Feed intake effects'

+correct: 'Table 1 Mean (± SE) voluntary intake (g/d) of two diets differing in crude protein content by early weaned (21 d) piglets'.

 The caption is to be set in 10 pt Arial font with the word Table and its number (only) in Bold.
 Tables should be inserted at the appropriate place in the text and not appended at the end of the article.
 The body of the table is to be set in 9 pt Arial font with the headings in bold, but without any bold entries in the body of the table.
 Tables must fit on a single page and should not straddle a page break.
 Tables may be entered in landscape mode to accommodate a greater number of columns.

-Metric units required and their symbols and abbreviated must be in accordance with international procedure.
+Metric units are required and their symbols and abbreviations must be in accordance with international procedure.
 Explanatory notes to table elements are designated by superscripts.
-These notes appear on the lines directly below the table; set in 9 pt Arial font.
-Means presented in tables are to be accompanied by their standard error (± SE).
+These notes appear on the lines directly below the table set in 9 pt Arial font.
+Means presented in tables are to be accompanied by their standard error ( $\pm$ SE).
 Use of multiple range tests (i.e., Duncan's, Tukey's, Student's t-test) for mean separation is discouraged.
-Use of pre-planned contrasts of means is encouraged.
+Use of preplanned contrasts of means is encouraged.
 Tables should be centred on the page.
-Authors should pay special attention to the format for tables regarding lines, i.e. no vertical lines and 11⁄2 pt font horizontal lines before and after the heading and the last row of data only.
+Authors should pay special attention to the format for tables regarding lines, i.e., no vertical lines and $1\frac{1}{2}$ pt font horizontal lines before and after the heading and the last row of data only.
 Place each entry in a separate cell in the table.
 Align decimal points in columns of means.
 The row and column headings are to be in bold font.
 Sample tables are shown below: